 Travelling around Rajasthan:

 It’s better to get a private car to travel between cities, in that way one can easily cover the places en route.
-And for sightseeing, especially for budget travellers, local transport will be a good option, but remember they are not always allowed inside the parking area of a fort/ palace hence it will be some extra meters walk before the hour long tours of the famous establishments, but hey!! that’s not discouraging, it’s keeping you prepared to carry some more water, dry foods etc. Also, if the pockets is not too shrinking, you may also opt for a private car.
+And for sightseeing, especially for budget travellers, local transport will be a good option, but remember they are not always allowed inside the parking area of a fort/ palace hence it will be some extra meters walk before the hour long tours of the famous establishments, but hey!! that’s not discouraging, it’s just keeping you prepared to carry some more water, dry foods etc. Also, if the pocket is not too shrinking, you may also opt for a private car.

 More Rajasthan Travel tips:

 - Most of the forts/ Palaces have entry fees to be paid.
 Hence keep a budget aside for it, it’s important.
 Rajasthan is all about humongous palaces and their history, so skipping a visit won’t be a good decision.

 - Audio guide available in most of the forts/ palaces